-Currently, we are focused on the anti-infectives market and on drug candidates which demonstrate the value and innovation associated with our unique delivery platform technology.
-We believe initially focusing on the anti-infectives market has distinct advantages for the development of products which meet significant unmet medical need, including:
+Currently, we are focused on the anti-infective market and on drug candidates which we believe demonstrate the value and innovation associated with our unique cochleate delivery platform technology while potentially providing significant health economic benefit to the health care system.
+We believe initially focusing on the anti-infective market has distinct advantages for the development of products which meet significant unmet medical need, including:

-- a current regulatory environment which provides small development and clinical stage companies incentives and opportunities to reduce development cost and timeline to market for anti-infective drug candidates; - traditional high correlation between efficacy and safety data in preclinical animal models and the outcome of human clinical trials with these product candidates; - attractive commercial opportunities for a product differentiated in its safety profile, mode of action and oral bioavailability positioned against current therapies with significant side effects, limited efficacy and intravenous delivery resulting in lack of convenience, compliance and at a significant burden to the cost of healthcare; and - an ability to commercialize anti-infective products with a focused and cost-efficient sales and marketing organization
+a current regulatory environment which provides small development and clinical stage companies incentives such as significant periods of regulatory marketing exclusivity and opportunities to reduce development cost and timeline to market for anti-infective drug candidates;

+- traditional high correlation between efficacy and safety data in preclinical animal models and the outcome of human clinical trials with anti-infective product candidates; - attractive commercial opportunities for anti-infective product differentiated in safety profile, mode of action and oral bioavailability positioned against current therapies with significant side effects, or drug to drug interactions, limited efficacy and intravenous delivery resulting in lack of convenience, compliance and at a significant burden to the cost of healthcare; and - · an ability to commercialize anti-infective products with a focused and cost-efficient sales and marketing organization.